szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+**2.6.61 (2025-09-26)**

+- Enhanced the agents node editor, custom agent flow, and instruction following.
+- Added drag-and-drop and reordering functionality to the presets list.
+- Added statistics for response tokens, including time elapsed and tokens per second.
+- Improved UI/UX.

 **2.6.60 (2025-09-25)**

 - Added a new tool: Agents Builder - allowing visual design of agent workflows using nodes - available in Tools -> Agents Builder (beta).